Laws and Regulations

 As authorized by the Federal Water Pollution Control Act (commonly known as the Clean Water Act), the National Pollutant Discharge Elimination System (NPDES) permit program controls water pollution by regulating point sources that discharge pollutants into waters of the United States.
 Michigan is authorized to administer the program through Part 31 of the Natural Resources and Environmental Protection Act, 1994 PA 451.
 Marina operators must comply with federal and state NPDES requirements and submit appropriate permit applications.
-For more information on NPDES, contact your local MDEQ, Water Resources Division (WRD) District Office.
+For more information on NPDES, contact your local EGLE, Water Resources Division (WRD) District Office.

-Marinas that discharge waste water to the surface waters of the state are required to obtain an NPDES permit from the MDEQ, WRD.
+Marinas that discharge waste water to the surface waters of the state are required to obtain an NPDES permit from the EGLE, WRD.
 Surface waters of the state include rivers, streams, lakes, and wetlands.
 Note waste water discharges to separate storm sewer systems (municipal or private) would need NPDES permit coverage as well.
 Common waste water discharges at marinas that would require NPDES permit coverage include but are not limited to: